Recoskie/Fl64/README.md

 ------------------------------------------------------------------------------
 FL64 is an libary alowing javascript to have.<br />

-* Complete acess to the 64 bits of an double percision number.<br />
+* Complete access to the 64 bits of an double precision number.<br />

 * All 64 bit's of double percision numbers to do 64 bit bitwise arithmetic.<br />